fl0wxr/window_summoner/README.md

-## window\_summoner - A method to mark a window and instantly move it to any active workspace in XFCE.
+## window\_summoner - A method to mark a window and instantly move it to any active workspace in XFCE

 The following idea demonstrates a convenient way where the user can move a marked window from any workspace to the active one in an XFCE environment.